How Can Driving With a Bad Tie Rod Affect Your Driving Experience?

 A vital part of the steering system, tie rods give direction to the front wheels.
 If the tie rods break due to one reason or another, you may lose the steering control to direct the car as per your desire.
 When driving with a bad tie rod, things may go haywire and sometimes not in your favor.

-Read on to get an insight as to how a how tie rod can affect your driving experience.
+Read on to get an insight as to how a tie rod can affect your driving experience.

 Tie rods are parts that form a link between the steering wheel and the car’s front tires.
 These tire rods hook up the steering rack with the steering knuckle on the two front wheels.
-When you turn the steering wheel, the tie rod ends either push or pull the wheels to force upon a turn.

 When driving with a broken tie rod, safety could be one thing you would compromise with.
 Let’s explore what are the harms if you leave repairing or replacement for later.